rancher/Rancher-Plugin-gMSA/CONTRIBUTING.md

 Commit the changes once you are happy with them.
 See [Atom's contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#git-commit-messages) to know how to use emoji for commit messages.

-### Pull Request
+### Open Pull Requests

+> *NOTE*
+>
+> This repository maintains separate release branches for each major and minor version, in the format of `release/vX.Y` (e.g. `release/v0.2`).
+Primary development is done on the `main` branch.
+All PRs should be first raised against the `main` branch, unless they exclusively relate to a specific issue within one of the release branches.
+PRs are then ported into relevant release branches as needed.

-When you're finished with the changes, create a pull request, also known as a PR.
+When you're finished with the changes, create a pull request, also known as a PR, targing the `main` branch
 - Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
 - Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.
 Once you submit your PR, a Rancher team member will review your proposal.
 We may ask questions or request for additional information.